Deliberated Domain Bridging for Domain Adaptive Semantic Segmentation: Appendix

 \section{Appendix}

-In the supplementary material, we provide more experimental results and summary them as follows: \begin{itemize} \item In \Sec{a_1}, we utilize UMAP \cite{mcinnes2018umap} to generate more visualization results for a comprehensive analysis of the feature space learned by different models. \item In \Sec{a_2}, we provide a comprehensive training procedure of our proposed method. \item In \Sec{a_3}, we provide detailed ablation studies on the key components of our proposed method w.r.t single-source, multi-source, and multi-target benchmarks. \item In \Sec{a_4}, we compare our proposed method with previous state-of-the-art methods by qualitative results on the GTA5~$\to$~Cityscapes benchmark. \item In \Sec{a_5}, we further discuss the limitations and potential negative impacts of our proposed method. \end{itemize} To reproduce our main experimental results, we release the code in a zip file named `code.zip' and provide the checkpoints as anonymous links in the README file.
+In the supplementary material, we provide more experimental results and summary them as follows: \begin{itemize} \item In \Sec{a_1}, we utilize UMAP \cite{mcinnes2018umap} to generate more visualization results for a comprehensive analysis of the feature space learned by different models. \item In \Sec{a_2}, we provide a comprehensive training procedure of our proposed method. \item In \Sec{a_3}, we provide detailed ablation studies on the key components of our proposed method w.r.t single-source, multi-source, and multi-target benchmarks. \item In \Sec{a_4}, we compare our proposed method with previous state-of-the-art methods by qualitative results on the GTA5~$\to$~Cityscapes benchmark. \item In \Sec{a_5}, we provide a detailed comparison of the training efficiency with previous state-of-the-art methods on the GTA5~$\to$~Cityscapes benchmark. \item In \Sec{a_6}, we further discuss the limitations and potential negative impacts of our proposed method. \end{itemize} To reproduce our main experimental results, we release the code in a zip file named `code.zip' and provide the checkpoints as anonymous links in the README file.